UX Design: How Video Content Can Enhance User Experience

 Motion graphics videos: these ones are based on animated graphic elements, for example, shapes or text, aimed at catching attention, impressing, and setting the theme, but not employing storytelling.
 They also become a great help in cases when complex or abstract information should be visualized in a way that is easy to understand.

-Motion graphics video background for digital transformation agency
+Motion graphics video background for a digital transformation agency

 Ecommerce website design using impressive motion graphics video for the home page hero section